Dr L. W. McDaniel and Jamie Welter ask the following questions related to artificial sweeteners.

 May the use of artificial sweeteners produce possible side effects?

-In reference to the safety aspects related to the consumption of artificial sweeteners aspartame was found to be a multipotent carcinogenic agent when fed to rats.
+About the safety aspects related to the consumption of artificial sweeteners, aspartame was found to be a multipotent carcinogenic agent when fed to rats.
 These studies confirmed that aspartame was a carcinogenic agent.
 Researchers demonstrated that carcinogenic effects are increased when there is life-span exposure to aspartame beginning during fetal life.

 A case study on aspartame found that it has the potential to trigger migraine headaches.
 The study found that in two patients, the acute agent containing aspartame worsened rather than relieved their migraines.
 Another case study, by Dr's.
 Bigal and Krymchantowski found that Splenda, containing sucralose, may also induce migraines.
 (Bigal et al. 2007)

 The list of artificial sweeteners to be avoided consisted of Sucralose, Acesulfame-K, Aspartame, Alitame, and Cyclamate.
 Two sweeteners that are the most used and popular were Sucralose and Aspartame.
 Sucralose is known as SPLENDA.
 SPLENDA has been acknowledged for its inability to be metabolized by the body.
 Since it is not digested, Splenda does not increase calories, raise blood sugar, or leave an aftertaste.
 Testing of sucralose has revealed organ, genetic, and reproductive damage.
-Other side effects may entail shrinkage of the thymus gland, swelling of the liver and kidneys, and initiate calcification of the kidney; but the FDA determined that it does not increase cancer risk in humans.
+Other side effects may entail shrinkage of the thymus gland, swelling of the liver and kidneys, and initiate calcification of the kidney.
+Still, the FDA determined that it does not increase cancer risk in humans.
 (Bigal et al. 2007, Hirsch 2007, Hull 2005, Newman et al. 2001 and Rebhahn 2001)